-Core Definition: What Qualifies as R&D Tax Credit?
+What Qualifies as R&D Tax Credit?

-Advance in Science or Technology: The project must improve knowledge or capability.
+Advance in science or technology: The project must improve knowledge or capability.
 This improvement must be within a recognised scientific or technological field.

-Technical Uncertainty: There must be genuine uncertainty present.
+Technical uncertainty: There must be genuine uncertainty present.
 This uncertainty cannot be readily resolved by existing knowledge.

-Systematic Investigation: The work must follow a structured approach.
+Systematic investigation: The work must follow a structured approach.
 This approach must focus on resolving the uncertainty identified.

-Common Misunderstandings
+Common misunderstandings

 Simply making something “better” doesn’t automatically qualify for R&D tax credit.
 The advance must be within science or technology, not business processes.